roopsBee/myPortfolio/cms/projects/project-tasker-wip.md

 Image: /img/projecttracker.png
 alt: Image of Project tasker project page
 ---

 Features:

-* Built with gatsby and Reactjs
-* Serverless architecture
+- Serverless architecture
-* Using faunaDB as a database
+- Using faunaDB as a database
-* Google firebase for authentication
+- Google firebase for authentication
-* Create projects, groups, tasks, and subtasks
+- Create projects, groups, tasks, and subtasks
-* Comment on each task
+- Comment on each task
-* Persist local session
+- Persist local session
-* Redux for state management